Crypto2099/cardano-schemas/cip8/README.md

 Describes a schema format to be used for authenticating a user to a website or service (URI).

+The schema definition is available in [authentication.json](authentication.json).

+An example of a completed payload is available at [examples/authentication.json](examples/authentication.json).

 #### Field Notes ####

 **uri**: This should match against the calling server or originating service.
 For example, only allow a URI of